las1485/dijkstra_implementations/README.md

 This project is part of the Master degree program of computer science of PUC-Rio.

 Diskstra was implemented in different data structures and, their complexty time, calculated.
-Inputs were imported from DIMACS -  Center for Discrete Mathematics and Theoretical Computer Science.
+Inputs were imported from the 9th DIMACS Implementation Challenge - Shortest Paths

 Data structures:
 - Binary min heap